 Accessing the detailed management page for a project.

-The following sections take a closer look at the four views into the project design and its data, presented on the detailed management page.
+The following sections take a closer look at the five main views into the project design and its data, presented on the detailed management page.

 Related page: Web Viewer

 The Design view provides interactive visual access to the project's design documents, property data for objects within those documents, and the ability to collaboratively comment on definable document locations.
 This view is for the latest version of the source project data, rather than a specified release from that project, and so could be considered to be a work-in-progress (WIP) view.
 You can review both the base design and any defined variant thereof.

 The Design view utilizes Altium 365's Web Viewer functionality to provide an immersive and interactive experience for reviewing the source schematic and PCB documents in your design project.
 Shown here is a schematic – hover over the image to see the PCB in 3D.

 Based on an advanced web graphics engine and interface – Web Viewer – you are provided with all the features needed to locate and visually inspect the design and its objects.
 The view also includes fully rendered 2D and 3D PCB layout views, object search, selection and cross-probe capabilities, and tree-based design document navigation.
 It also provides an interface to the active Comments system – which dynamically interacts with the design space – and a comprehensive properties listing for any selected design object.

 Support is provided for downloading a Zip archive containing a snapshot of the WIP design project (base design), as well as the ability to generate and download a range of derived outputs, which take setup information directly from the applicable Output Job file (where one exists).
 These include Gerber and NC Drill files, Schematic and Assembly PDFs, and CSV-formatted BOM data.